laduplessis/CrithidiaGenome/README.md

 	- Branch-Site
 	- Clade models C and D (not used)

-	Trees for branch-site and clade models are hardcoded for 4- and 5-taxa trees in the paper (but can be easily changed).
+	Trees for branch-site model is hardcoded for 4- and 9-taxa trees (but can be easily changed).

 - ExtractParameter.py:
 	Extract parameters from the PAML output files into easily readable csv files.